Learn how we look after your data

 To discuss any questions with this policy, including your wish to exercise your right to have your data removed, please contact Jake Symons using the above contact details.
 These are also included again at the end of this policy for your reference.

-Information you may provide us
+Personal Data you may give us

 What are comments?